hashicorp/terraform/website/docs/language/expressions/dynamic-blocks.html.md

 blocks, since Terraform must process these before it is safe to evaluate expressions.

-The `for_each` value must be a map or set with one element per desired nested block.
+The `for_each` value must be a collection with one element per desired nested block.
 If you need to declare resource instances based on a nested data structure or combinations of elements from multiple data structures you can use Terraform expressions and functions to derive a suitable value.